menuclose

 Things to Consider Before Facial Paralysis Treatment

-There are certain points to be considered before facial paralysis treatment.
+There are certain points to be considered before facial palsy treatment.
 These points ensure that face paralysis treatment gives better results.
-At this point, the factors you should pay attention to in facial paralysis treatments are as follows;
+At this point, the factors you should pay attention to in facial nerve palsy are as follows;

 • If you are taking any existing medications or have a history of allergies or possible health problems, please inform the doctor before surgery.